 The information we store is the Personal data you give us, including your name, email address, and physical address.

-We do not collect Financial Data.
 Card payments are dealt with by our card payment processor, and all data is secured by anonymised tokens that are sent directly to our card payment processor.
+We do not collect or store financial information.

 Technical Data may include your login data, internet protocol addresses, browser type and version, browser plug-in types and versions, time-zone setting and location, operating system and platform and other technology on the devices you use to access this site.